eventflow/EventFlow/Documentation/Snapshots.md

 ```

 Note how version three of the `UserAggregate` snapshot is called `UserSnapshot`
-and not `UserSnapshotV3`, its basically to help developers tell with snapshot
+and not `UserSnapshotV3`, its basically to help developers tell which snapshot
 version is the current one.

+Remember to add the `[SnapshotVersion]` attribute as it enables control of the
+snapshot definition name.
+If left out, EventFlow will make a guess, which will
+be tied to the name of the class type.

 The next step will be to implement upgraders, or mappers, that can upgrade one
 snapshot to another.